chilio/laravel-dusk-ci/README.md

 This is a **plug and play** package, for your **CI testing environment** in **Gitlab**.

-With this package, you should be up and running, in seconds, without any modifications...
+With this package, you should be up and running, in seconds, with **almost** no modifications needed, but please carefully read the notes below.

-However, in case of problems, according to this **documentation**, you might need, to apply some changes to your project.
-Therefore please read carefully further...
+For now **DuskTestCase.php** needs to be modified in all cases. **THIS package** is not going to work **without -no-sandbox directive in this file.**)...
+Please read more about it, under **Usage**...

+In case of problems, please read current docs entirely, check issues (also completed) on github, and finally post an issue on github.

 ### **Changelog**